-Prior to being suspended from school, the student shall be confronted by a school official empowered to suspend, as referenced above, at which time the evidence upon which the decision to suspend is based shall be stated to the student and the student shall be given the opportunity to explain his/her version of the facts.
+Prior to being suspended from school, the student shall be confronted by a school official empowered to suspend, as referenced above, at which time the evidence upon which the preliminary or tentative decision to suspend is based shall be stated to the student and the student shall be given the opportunity to explain his/her version of the facts.
 The student shall also be afforded the right to present other persons to the suspending authority in support of his/her version of the facts.
-If the student's presence in the school poses a continuing danger to persons or property or an ongoing threat of disruption to the academic process, such confrontation shall occur following suspension, as soon thereafter as is reasonably practicable.
-In all cases, except in cases of in-school suspension there shall be no suspension until after the informal Principal's conference, unless waived, as described in paragraph "B" below.
+If the student's presence in the school poses an immediate or continuing danger to persons or property or an ongoing threat of disruption to the academic process, such informal conference shall occur following suspension, as soon thereafter as is reasonably practicable.